The Ultimate Guide to Academic & Professional Creative Writing Portfolios

 When you’ve been obsessed with writing all your life, deciding to go for a creative writing program is a no-brainer.
 You’ll probably have the time of your life getting your degree too.
 But what happens when you graduate and actually have to figure out what you want to do for a living?

-It might take a little more thinking than choosing your education, as you have many more options, so it’s not as straightforward.
+It might take a little more thinking than choosing your education, as you have many more options for a writing career, so it’s not as straightforward.
 We’ll quickly review the different career paths that are all open for you, once you graduate with a creative writing degree.

 Publish books and become an author